NLP-CISUC/Recognizing-Humor-in-Portuguese/README.md

 These datasets were used in the development of computational models for recognizing humor written in Portuguese, as described in the following paper:

 André Clemêncio, Ana Alves & Hugo Gonçalo Oliveira.
 Recognizing Humor in Portuguese: First Steps.
 Proceedings of 19th EPIA Conference on Artificial Intelligence, Vila Real, Portugal.
+Springer.
 September, 2019. (in press)

 This work was partially funded by the Portuguese Foundation for Science and Technology's (FCT) INCoDe 2030 initiative, in the scope of the demonstration project AIA, ``Apoio Inteligente a empreendedores (chatbots)'';
 and by the SOCIALITE Project (PTDC/EEISCR/2072/2014), co-financed by COMPETE 2020, Portugal 2020 -- Operational Program for Competitiveness and Internationalization (POCI), European Union’s ERDF (European Regional Development Fund), and FCT.